timkiely/rooftop-bar-rev-vs-weather/README.md

 Modeling
 ========

 Inference is our goal here (rather than predictive capability).
-For this case, a simple linear model may prove to be the best tool since they are comuputationally negligible and hihgly interpretable.
+For this case, a simple linear model may prove to be the best tool since they are computationally negligible and highly interpret-able.

-Let's look at the relationship bettwen `Earnings` and both `Temp` and `Precipitation`
+Let's look at the relationship between `Earnings` and both `Temp` and `Precipitation`

 ``` r
 library(tidyverse)